 River Phoenix becomes the first actor to portray Indiana Jones as a teenager.
 The prologue sequence featuring young Indy inspired George Lucas to create the TV series The Young Indiana Jones Chronicles (1992) released three years later.
 Phoenix was asked to play young Indy in that series, but turned it down, since he didn't want to return to television.

 Indy's trademark hat, jacket, and whip currently reside in the Smithsonian National Museum of American History.
 These items remained on display during filming of Indiana Jones and the Kingdom of the Crystal Skull (2008), as they used numerous duplicates for their prop costumes.

 The temple right at the end of the movie exists, but not in Alexandretta.
 It is in Petra, in Jordan.
 However, there is no inside to it - the doorway that can be seen on screen is huge, eight or nine people shoulder to shoulder can easily walk through it.
 It leads to a huge empty square room carved from the top down over two stories high.
 Similarly, they would be unable to get "lost" down the valley as the valley stretches for about a mile or so, and there is no other route but out.
-The filming at Petra was visited by Queen Noor and her children.
+Steven Spielberg and his crew were guests at the royal palace of King Hussein and Queen Noor during the shoot in Jordan, and Spielberg was even brought to the temple by Queen Noor and her children.

 The character named "Fedora" in the credits (played by Richard Young) was in the script originally named Abner Ravenwood, Marion Ravenwood's father and Indiana's mentor who was mentioned in Raiders of the Lost Ark (1981).